shinxinyangdemo/shinxinyangdemo.github.io-rs/README.md

     </div>
 </div>

+<p>Original 1 provides the vocals and instrumentals, original 2 provides the instrumentals, the mashup instrumental is rearranged through the network which is a fusion of both originals</p>

         <!-- Model Overview Image -->
         <img src="gnn_model_overview.jpg" alt="GNN Model Overview" style="width: 100%; height: auto; display: block; margin: 0 auto;">